docker/docs/ee/ucp/authorization/group-resources.md

 Each user has a default collection which can be changed in UCP preferences.

 Users can't deploy a resource without a collection.
-When a user deploys a resource without an access label, Docker EE automatically places the resource in the user's default collection.
+When a user deploys a resource without an access label, Docker Enterprise automatically places the resource in the user's default collection.
 [Learn how to add labels to nodes](../admin/configure/add-labels-to-cluster-nodes.md).

 With Docker Compose, the system applies default collection labels across all